Tommahawk65/1/README.md

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.

-### Content

 - The text for the Home page was taken from Wikipedia https://en.wikipedia.org/wiki/The_1975
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
 - The box shadow effect on the images and buttons was created by Tiffany Rayside (https://codepen.io/tmrDevelops/pen/VeRvKX)
-- Bootstrap specific terms and the form on the  contact us page was taken from (https://getbootstrap.com/docs/4.0/components/forms/)

 ### Media

 - The header hero image was taken from (https://i.redd.it/ujaqgg3dya021.jpg)
-- The images of the band on  the home page were taken from (https://www.google.com/url?sa=i&  url=https%3A%2F%2Ftwitter.com%2Fthefader%2Fstatus%2F1172166489723588608&psig=AOvVaw0GO6CIXzeuTzJYddq8eMei&ust=1625158497607000&source=images&cd=vfe&ved=0CAoQjRxqFwoTCND60K_pv_ECFQAAAAAdAAAAABAK)
+- The images of the band on  the home page were taken from (https://www.thefader.com/2019/09/12/the-1975-notes-on-a-conditional-form-interview)
 - I used spotify and youtube to embedd the media content (https://vimeo.com/77177308)(https://open.spotify.com/playlist/2XJHmI31uAsaSQTjPqcAPk?si=4860823d6a104d68)